how to sleep when you can't sleephow to sleep when you can't sleep

 When sleep feels out of reach, these techniques can serve as valuable tools to help calm your mind and body.
 Whether you prefer a physical relaxation method like Progressive Muscle Relaxation, a breathing technique like Dr. Weil’s 4-7-8 method, or a mental exercise like imagery, experimenting with different strategies can help you find what works best for you.

 Sleep is essential, and while occasional sleeplessness is normal, persistent difficulty falling asleep may require a deeper look into lifestyle habits, stress levels, or potential underlying conditions.
-By incorporating these relaxation techniques into your nightly routine, you can create a foundation for more restful and restorative sleep.

 Share the News